TOP

 says,"It pays to cruise!"
 And a recent

-Yale study found that casinos were actually healthy
+Yale study found casinos were healthy

 pleased to sail on cruise ships with slot machines

-and gaming tables that include Roulette, Poker,
+and gaming tables that include, but are not limited to, Roulette, Poker,

 Black Jack, Texas Hold’em and Craps.
 All